-If you drive 30 minutes out of town, in just about any direction, you can be at a trailhead, at a river, or even on top of a mountain.
+If you head 30 minutes out of town in just about any direction you can be at a trailhead, at a river, or even on top of a mountain.
 The wilderness that surrounds the Gallatin Valley is seemingly endless and that’s just the way we like it!
-It’s not uncommon to find deer, a herd of elk, or the occasional bear wandering through a Montana neighborhood and every now and then you will catch a glimpse of a Big Horn Sheep while driving through the canyon.
-There are also plenty of opportunities to observe wildlife in their natural habitat.
-Just head to the backcountry!
+In Bozeman, you don't have to drive for hours to ski, climb, hike or fish.
+Instead, you can find yourself well into the woods within an hour of leaving your desk.

-The Gallatin Valley is surrounded by six mountain ranges, meaning no matter which direction you look, you’ll get to enjoy views of Bozeman’s stunning mountains.
-The Bridger Mountains are the most prominent mountains in Bozeman, and most residents have spent many a day staring at them while they plan their next adventure.
+The Gallatin Valley is surrounded by six mountain ranges, meaning no matter which direction you look, you’ll get to enjoy incredible mountain views.
+The Bridger Mountains are the most prominent mountains in Bozeman and most residents have spent many a day staring at them while they plan their next adventure.

-Speaking of community, we are so proud to live in a community of people that not only support each other but also support the town we all love.
-In Bozeman, neighbors help neighbors, people hold doors open for others and strangers smile as they pass on the street.
+We are so proud to live in a community of people that not only support each other but also support the town we all love.
+In Bozeman, neighbors help neighbors, people hold doors open for others, and strangers smile as they pass on the street.
 The amount of support our local non-profits get from the community and the success of our schools is a true testament to how much people in Bozeman care about the community we are shaping.

 Bozeman residents get to enjoy quick access to not one, but two ski resorts.
-The local’s favorite, Bridger Bowl is just 20 minutes from Bozeman and boasts some of the best ski terrain in the nation.
-45 minutes away, Bozemanites can ski the “biggest skiing in the nation” on Big Sky Resorts 5,850 skiable acres.
+Bridger Bowl is just 20 minutes from Bozeman and boasts some of the best ski terrain in the nation.
+45 minutes away, Bozemanites can ski more than 5,800 acres at Big Sky Resort.
 And for cross country skiers, there are so many trails in and around Bozeman!
 A few of our favorites are Bridger Creek Golf Course (great for beginners!) the Hyalite Loop and South Cottonwood Trail.
 On top of that, Crosscut Mountain Sports Center in Bridger Canyon offers more than 20 miles of groomed trails.

 Thanks to the Gallatin Valley Land Trust, the entire city of Bozeman is connected through more than 80 miles of trails with the “Main Street to the Mountains” trail system.
 Created with the idea of connecting Bozeman’s core to the public lands that surround our city, this network of trails is easily accessible to nearly all Bozeman residents for walking, biking, running and even wildlife watching.

 Breweries are popping up all over Bozeman faster than you can say IPA.
-And if we’re being honest, there’s not one we don’t like.
-Bozeman has an impressive selection of locally brewed beers, and taste tests have become a favorite local pastime.
+If we’re being honest, there’s not a single one we don’t like.
+Bozeman has an impressive selection of locally brewed beers and taste tests have become a favorite local pastime.

 Dreaming of a white Christmas?
 A beautiful fall?
 Or a rainy spring?
 Here in Montana, we get to experience all 4 seasons – one way or another.
 While it may snow in August, or be 65 degrees in December, we feel lucky to experience the change in all 4 seasons.